vishalmysore/Tools4AI/README.md

 make it even more targeted.
 You don't have to specify the Action explicitly if its not a High Risk action

 **Convert prompt to Pojo**

+You can convert any Prompt into a Java Pojo object.
+Your pojo can be simple or complex , it can have arrays, list maps and other pojos and they all will be mapped based on the prompt

 ```
 OpenAIPromptTransformer tra = new OpenAIPromptTransformer();
 String promptText = "Mhahrukh Khan works for MovieHits inc and his salary is $ 100  he joined Toronto on